 Application to Transmit Electronic Data to the CBSA

-50. Carriers using EDI are required to complete an application form and submit it to the eManifest Technical Commercial Client Unit (TCCU).
+54. Carriers using EDI are required to complete an application form and submit it to the Technical Commercial Client Unit (TCCU).

-51. EDI clients may choose to transmit their own data to the CBSA or they may choose to use a service provider.
-For more information on how to apply to participate in EDI, methods of electronic communication and general information on EDI go to the CBSA Web site.
+55. EDI clients may choose to transmit their own data to the CBSA or they may choose to use a service provider.
+For more information on how to apply to participate in EDI, methods of electronic communication and general information on EDI, go to the CBSA website.

-52. For all enquiries related to any problems with electronic transmission of data and the related application process, or to obtain a copy of Chapter 4: ACI/eManifest Highway ECCRD, contact the TCCU at:
+56. For all enquiries related to any problems with electronic transmission of data and the related application process, or to obtain a copy of Chapter 4: Advance Commercial Information (ACI)/eManifest Highway (ECCRD), contact the TCCU at:

 Technical Commercial Client Unit

 Canada Border Services Agency